agiga-quanta/pskgi_poc/README.md

 ##### 2. Setting up the Dockers:
 The dockers can be managed via several steps:
-- Obtain the dockers by:
-  + Pull the docker images from Docker Hub.
+- Obtain the dockers by pulling the docker images from Docker Hub.
-  + Build the docker images, create the containers, and run them.
 - Stop the running containers
 - Removing unused images